Oil slips to $61 on OPEC+ doubts, U.S. inventories in view

 “A cautious market sentiment remains in place, with optimism from last week’s progress on a China-U.S. trade deal ebbing away,” JBC Energy said in a report.

 The U.S. Federal Reserve is expected to reduce interest rates when it concludes its two-day meeting on Wednesday.
 Investors will be watching for any indication that further cuts are likely.
-GRAPHIC: U.S. crude inventories, weekly changes since 2017, click tmsnrt.rs/2XlX17b

 “Brent found resistance around $62 but that may prove temporary if trade headlines continue to improve and central banks keep slashing interest rates,” said Craig Erlam, an analyst at broker OANDA.